-Most interesting wonders of Antarctica
+Most interesting landmarks of Antarctica

 Below are listed the most amazing natural and man made landmarks of Antarctica.